LantareCode/100DaysOfCode_JS/log.md

 Started adding some of the UI needed for users to add drawings without editing the code.

 **Folder Name:** 12 Drawing with Arrays

+Note: Going on holiday for 3 weeks with no access to a computer, 100DaysOfCode on hold until back.

+### Day 72: Oct 05, 2016

+Back from holiday.

+Added a new drawing to start testing converting a string drawing into array.

+**Folder Name:** 12 Drawing with Arrays